mark-schuegraf/fuzzing-with-grammar-variants-experiment/README.md

 1. Runs the [havrikov/tribble](https://projects.cispa.saarland/havrikov/tribble) fuzzer in transformation mode to transform a corpus of input grammars into restructured variants
 2. Runs the tribble fuzzer in generation mode to generate inputs using the transformed grammars
-3. Invokes the test subjects with the generated inputs using the code-coverage-instrumented runners for them in the [havrikov/subjects](https://projects.cispa.saarland/havrikov/subjects/) driver collection
+3. Invokes the test subjects with the generated inputs using the code-coverage-instrumented runners for them in the [havrikov/text-processing-java-projects](https://github.com/havrikov/text-processing-java-projects) driver collection
 4. Produces statistical reports for each configuration detailing differences in code coverage and code coverage growth rate, as well as their significance measured using the [Wilcoxon signed-rank test](https://en.m.wikipedia.org/wiki/Wilcoxon_signed-rank_test)
 5. Renders the results into a [Jupyter notebook](https://jupyter.org/) using [pandas](https://pandas.pydata.org/) to display statistical reports as tables and [seaborn](https://seaborn.pydata.org/) to plot coverage progression.
+Note that it may take quite long to render all coverage progression plots.
+Prerendered plots can therefore also be found at [mark-schuegraf/fuzzing-with-grammar-variants-results](https://github.com/mark-schuegraf/fuzzing-with-grammar-variants-results)

 ## Configuration